 The area first opened in 1989 as the Britannia Building Society Farm, a primarily educational area guests could see cows being milked and an exhibition on modern farming (Farm-a-Rama).
 Guests could also take a leisurely boat ride around the farms paddocks to see the various animals in residence and a pottery studio where guests could have a go at many of the arts founded in Staffordshire.
 A change of name in 1992 to the Safeway Farm didn't see a huge change to the line-up though Farm-a-Rama didn't survive and the Milking Shed became a barn to view some of the animals up-close.

-In 1995 the area had a major change when the farm took on the more fantastical Old MacDonald's Farmyard theme.
-The area was transformed and Doodle Doo Derby was installed in the centre of the farm, with the Tractor Ride being constructed on the front paddocks and the Singing Barn taking over the Pottery Studios.
+In 1995 the area had a major change when the farm was transformed into the more fantastical Old MacDonald's Farmyard with the addition of the Doodle Doo Derby and Tractor Ride, constructed on the front paddocks and the Singing Barn taking over the Pottery Studios.